Psychédélices

-Psychédélices (English:Psych-delights) is the third studio album by French recording artist Alizée, released on 23 November 2007 by RCA Records.
-It was the first album without collaboration with Mylene Farmer and Laurent Boutonnat.
+Psychédélices (English: Psych-delights) is the third studio album by French recording artist Alizée, released on 23 November 2007 by RCA Records.
+It was the first album without collaboration with Mylène Farmer and Laurent Boutonnat.
 It was certified gold by the SNEP in March 2008, denoting shipments in excess of 80,000 copies in France.
 It was also certified gold in Mexico in August 2008 for shipments of over 50,000 copies in that country.
 Psychédélices was released on streaming services on 30 August 2021.
 However, this version was removed from streaming services in early to mid-July 2022, and replaced with a remastered version on 22 July 2022.
-This version, however, was removed from streaming services at the end of 2022.

 Background

-The title of the French singer's album was Psychedelices making reference to the plot of all the material.
-After a four-year hiatus, a time spent out of the media limelight, Alizée returned in December 2007 with a new album, Psychédélices, the first one to be made without the creative supervision of her former mentor, Mylène Farmer.
+After a four-year hiatus and a time out of the media limelight, Alizée returned in December 2007 with Psychédélices, the first one to be made without the creative supervision of her former mentor, Mylène Farmer.
 The album, which features 11 tracks, was made available for digital downloads 26 November 2007, with a full release on 3 December 2007 on the RCA label.
 The album includes collaborations with Bertrand Burgalat, Daniel Darc, Oxmo Puccino, Jérémy Chatelain, Michel-Yves Kochmann, and Jean Fauque.